-Our graduates are currently providing Therapeutic Recreation services in the Southwestern Pennsylvania area in facilities such as Health South, LIFE Pittsburgh, UPMC Western Psychiatric Center, UPMC Northwest Behavioral Center, the Woodlands Foundation, Vintage Senior Center, Presbyterian Senior Care, and Concordia Lutheran Services.
+Our graduates are currently providing Recreational Therapy services in the Southwestern Pennsylvania area in facilities such as Health South, LIFE Pittsburgh, UPMC Western Psychiatric Center, UPMC Northwest Behavioral Center, the Woodlands Foundation, Vintage Senior Center, Presbyterian Senior Care, and Concordia Lutheran Services.
 In addition, our graduates are employed in recreational therapy settings throughout the United States, including facilities in North Carolina, Florida, Nevada, Ohio, New York, Virginia, Georgia, and Illinois.
-Slippery Rock University TR graduates have also been accepted into graduate school at SRU (DPT, Counseling & Adapted Physical Activity), Gannon (PT & OT), Clarion (Rehab Science), Pitt (OT, Speech pathology), Chatham (OT), Duquesne University (OT), Edinboro (Rehab Counseling), East Carolina University (TR), and Temple University.
+Slippery Rock University RT graduates have also been accepted into graduate school at SRU (DPT, Counseling & Adapted Physical Activity), Gannon (PT & OT), Clarion (Rehab Science), Pitt (OT, Speech pathology), Chatham (OT), Duquesne University (OT), Edinboro (Rehab Counseling), East Carolina University (TR), and Temple University.

-The TR program allows students to gain leadership experience through various student activities such as the TR Club.
+The RT program allows students to gain leadership experience through various student activities such as the TR Club.
 This student centered organization sponsors an annual workshop for practitioners, conducts fundraisers, and participates in numerous campus service projects such as the Cardboard Village, Relay for Life, and Project Bundle-up.
 The Club also contributes to the local Autism Society, the Healthsports program, and other service projects in the community.
 In 2010 the TR Club won the Cardboard Village award for “most creative structure” and raising the most money for homeless people in Butler County.
 The Club also sponsors campus wide educational programs.
 In 2010 the Club hosted an art exhibit featuring artists with disabilities sharing their perspective on disability through art and a visit from Mark Wellman, adventure athlete.
 Mark Wellman, who acquired a spinal cord injury as a result of a climbing accident, spoke to several groups on campus about his perspective on life and achievements in the outdoors including several climbs of El Capitan and Half Dome in Yosemite National Park.
 Finally, the TR Club also financially supports student attendance at state and national conferences.
 The SRU students are typically well represented at ATRA conferences and are well-known among recreational therapy professionals for their “green SRU polos” and enthusiastic participation.